Chapter 1 : Glass Memories

 There was a little snort from his portrait high up on the wall as he leaned his head against the frame, dreaming of days long past.

-Her eyes were upon him as, with soft footsteps, she made her way into the grand office of the Headmaster, a lofty room that made the intruder (for that is how she felt, just then, entering this familiarly unfamiliar place) feel impossibly diminutive.
+Her eyes were upon him as she made her way into the grand office of the Headmaster, a lofty room that made the intruder (for that is how she felt, just then, entering this familiarly unfamiliar place) feel impossibly diminutive.
 She was not a small witch, her height often both a blessing and a curse, but now... she could have been no larger than a speck of dust.

 Her eyes drifted up and down the walls, the shelves of his books, the glass cases of his scientific contraptions, they were all his things, still.
 His stamp was too deeply pressed upon this room that she could not imagine moving a single item, not even to satisfy her own convenience, her own interests.